blue-oil/blueoil/lmnet/docs/docker/README.md

 #### Running container for distributed training with multi GPUs
 The default of `CUDA_VISIBLE_DEVICES` is set as `1,0,2,3,7,6,4,5`.
 This reason is bandwidth optimization with horovod's ring-allreduce algorithm on the architecture of NVLINK in DGX-1.
-Before training, you should set `NUM_WORKER` in your config as same as `mpirun`'s option of `[number of processes]`.
+Before training, you should set `NUM_WORKER` in your config as same as `horovodrun`'s option of `[number of processes]`.
 This is an example of cifar10 with 8GPUs.
 ```
-$ docker-compose run --rm horovod-volta mpirun -np 8 python executor/train.py -c configs/core/classification/lmnet_quantize_cifar10_distribute.py -i test_for_distribution
+$ docker-compose run --rm horovod-volta horovodrun -np 8 python executor/train.py -c configs/core/classification/lmnet_quantize_cifar10.py -i test_for_distribution
 ```

 ## Running Tensorboard